 Skeptical eyebrows and inquisitive looks rarely aim in my direction when I ask functional area leaders about types of operational assessment and continuous improvement plans.
 By now, we’re all familiar with these words.
 We may not have progressed to an overarching sentiment of elation or volunteerism, but we have come a long way from silo-driven assessment towards an equilibrium among naysayers and enthusiasts.

-While our motivations for operational assessment may differ (as my favorite Taskstream squeeze ball indicates), we do share a common definition and processes across academic and operational areas that result in timely, consistent, and measureable documentation that demonstrate ongoing mission fulfillment initiatives.
+While our motivations for operational assessment may differ (as my favorite Taskstream squeeze ball indicates), we do share a common definition and processes across academic and operational areas that result in timely, consistent, and measurable documentation that demonstrate ongoing mission fulfillment initiatives.

 If you paused when you read that last sentence, you’re not alone.
 I have yet to see any institution -– even my own –- with as much clarity and buy-in.
 However, we all are moving together in the right direction.

 For my fellow Accountability Management System (AMS) administrators or institutional effectiveness leaders, let me take a moment to validate you.
 If you say any of these statements aloud (or in your head), you are among friends:

 - No problem.
 We can just move those 19 attachments.

 - Yes, we have talked about this for the last three years, but I can see how the same process is still confusing.